Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/tabs-groups-controlgroups.md

 ### Classic Layout Mode

-In the [Classic](xref:@ActiproUIRoot.Controls.Bars.RibbonLayoutMode.Classic) layout mode, groups are prominently displayed in the UI with separators between each group and the label at the bottom.
+In the `Classic` layout mode, groups are prominently displayed in the UI with separators between each group and the label at the bottom.
 When there is not enough space to display all of the controls in a ribbon, a group may collapse to a single button that will display the group's controls in a popup when accessed.

-> [!TIP]
-> See the [Resizing and Variants](resizing.md) topic for more details on how groups impact resizing and how to prevent a group from collapsing.
+See the [Resizing and Variants](resizing.md) topic for more details on how groups impact resizing and how to prevent a group from collapsing.

+See the [Layout Modes and Density](layout-and-density.md) topic for more details on `Classic` modde.

 ### Simplified Layout Mode

-In the [Simplified](xref:@ActiproUIRoot.Controls.Bars.RibbonLayoutMode.Simplified) layout mode, controls still visible in the ribbon will render a separator between groups.
+In the `Simplified` layout mode, controls still visible in the ribbon will render a separator between groups.
 Any controls that have moved to the **Tab Overflow** menu will be organized under a header based on the containing group's label.
 Groups can optionally be configured to overflow to their own menu instead of the common **Tab Overflow** menu.

-> [!TIP]
-> See the [Resizing and Variants](resizing.md) topic for more details on how groups impact resizing and how to configure a **Group Overflow** menu.
+See the [Resizing and Variants](resizing.md) topic for more details on how groups impact resizing and how to configure a **Group Overflow** menu.

+See the [Layout Modes and Density](layout-and-density.md) topic for more details on `Simplified` modde.

 ### Label

-Groups have a string [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Label) that can be set, which is visible in UI below the group ([Classic](xref:@ActiproUIRoot.Controls.Bars.RibbonLayoutMode.Classic) layout) or in the **Tab Overflow** menu ([Simplified](xref:@ActiproUIRoot.Controls.Bars.RibbonLayoutMode.Simplified) layout).
+Groups have a string [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Label) that can be set, which is visible in UI below the group (`Classic` layout mode) or in the **Tab Overflow** menu (`Simplified` layout mode).

 The [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Label) can be auto-generated based on the group's [Key](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Key) property.
-For instance, a group with [Key](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Key) of `FontSettings` will automatically assign `Font Settings` as the [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Label) value.
+For instance, a group with [Key](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Key) of `"FontSettings"` will automatically assign `"Font Settings"` as the [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Label) value.
 The auto-generated default can be overridden by setting the [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Label) property.

-> [!TIP]
-> See the [Label and Key Tip Generation](../controls/auto-generation.md) topic for more information on auto-generated labels.
+See the [Label and Key Tip Generation](../controls/auto-generation.md) topic for more information on auto-generated labels.

-### Collapsed Button Key Tip (`Classic` layout mode only)
+### Collapsed Button Key Tip (Classic layout mode only)

-When a group in the [Classic](xref:@ActiproUIRoot.Controls.Bars.RibbonLayoutMode.Classic) layout mode is collapsed to a button, the collapsed button supports key tips.
+When a group in the `Classic` layout mode is collapsed to a button, the collapsed button supports key tips.
 When the key tip of a group's collapsed button is accessed, the content of the group is displayed in a popup.

 > [!NOTE]
-> A convention used by Office applications is for the key tip of collapsed groups to use two-letter tips that start with `Z`.
-For example, `ZF` might be the key tip for the collapsed button of a `Font` group.
+> A convention used by Office applications is for the key tip of collapsed groups to use two-letter tips that start with `"Z"`.
+For example, `"ZF"` might be the key tip for the collapsed button of a **Font** group.

 The [RibbonGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup).[KeyTipText](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.CollapsedButtonKeyTipText) can be auto-generated based on the group's [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Label) property.
-Based on the convention noted above, the auto-generated key tip will be prefixed with `Z` to match the convention.
-For instance, a group with [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Label) of `Font` will automatically assign `ZF` as the [CollapsedButtonKeyTipText](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.CollapsedButtonKeyTipText) value.
+Based on the convention noted above, the auto-generated key tip will be prefixed with `"Z"` to match the convention.
+For instance, a group with [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Label) of `"Font"` will automatically assign `"ZF"` as the [CollapsedButtonKeyTipText](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.CollapsedButtonKeyTipText) value.
 The auto-generated default can be overridden by setting the [CollapsedButtonKeyTipText](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.CollapsedButtonKeyTipText) property.

-> [!NOTE]
+> [!TIP]
 > Since the [Key](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Key) will auto-generate a [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Label), and [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Label) will auto-generate [CollapsedButtonKeyTipText](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.CollapsedButtonKeyTipText), it is often only necessary to specify the [Key](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Key) and allow both the [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.Label) and [CollapsedButtonKeyTipText](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.CollapsedButtonKeyTipText) to be auto-generated!

-> [!TIP]
-> See the [Key Tips](../ribbon-features/key-tips.md) topic for more information on key tips.
+See the [Key Tips](../ribbon-features/key-tips.md) topic for more information on key tips.

 ### Launcher Button